 On 25 April every year, Australians commemorate Anzac Day.
 It commemorates the landing of Australian and New Zealand troops at Gallipoli on 25 April 1915.
 The date, 25 April, was officially named Anzac Day in 1916.

-ANZAC stands for Australian and New Zealand Army Corps.
-In 1917, the word ANZAC meant someone who fought at Gallipoli and later it came to mean any Australian or New Zealander who fought or served in the First World War.
-During the Second World War, ANZAC Day became a day on which the lives of all Australians lost in war time were remembered.
-The spirit of ANZAC recognises the qualities of courage, mateship and sacrifice which were demonstrated at the Gallipoli landing.
+Historically, ANZAC (Australian and New Zealand Army Corps) was an acronym devised by Major General William Birdwood's staff in Cairo in early 1915.
+By 1917, the word 'Anzac' meant someone who fought at Gallipoli and later it came to mean any Australian or New Zealander who fought or served in the First World War.
+During the Second World War, Anzac Day became a day on which the lives of all Australians lost in war time were remembered.
+The spirit of Anzac recognises the qualities of courage, mateship and sacrifice which were demonstrated at the Gallipoli landing.